The Right Way to Track Your Period

 How to check your cervical mucus:

-• You can tissue or your fingers to check the opening of your vagina for mucus a few times a day.
+• You can put your fingers to check the opening of your vagina for mucus a few times a day.
 Make sure to wash your hands before you start.
 Record what you see: clear, slippery, sticky or cloudy.

 • Record your basal body temperature and cervical mucus to know where you are in your cycle.